recreateideas/filesystem-server/README.md

 ```
 ## Usage - Injector [Chrome Extension]
-1- Install and launch [Injector].\
+1- Install and launch Injector.\
 2- Run filesystem-server\
-3- Import your new SSL certificate (that you'll find inside the node_modules/filesystem-server/security folder in your system library) to Chrome (follow this guide https://support.securly.com/hc/en-us/articles/206081828-How-to-manually-install-the-Securly-SSL-certificate-in-Chrome ).\
+3- Import your new SSL certificate (that you will find inside the node_modules/filesystem-server/security folder in your system library) to Chrome (follow this guide https://support.securly.com/hc/en-us/articles/206081828-How-to-manually-install-the-Securly-SSL-certificate-in-Chrome).\
 4- In the extension, at the top, set the fss (filesystem-server) port to the same port you are running fss with.\
 5- Choose the protocol (http|https).\
 6- Insert the absolute path or url of the javascript file you want to inject.\
 7- Decide wether you want to enable HOT RELOAD (this will reload the webpage you are injecting into every time you save changes to your local file!)\
 8- Turn the switch on.
 When the switch is on the file will be injected automatically every page load ( with the specified time delay (in milliseconds).\
-9- If you work at cloud.IQ, decide wether you want to enable HOT RELOAD for JSON config file.
+9- If you work at cloud.IQ, decide wether you want to enable hot reload for JSON config file.
 (Note: it has to be in the format ' [APP_ID]_plain.json ' and live within the same folder and at the same level as the dev file.
 You can now work directly on JSON without need to copy and paste.\
 ------------------------------------------